Indige-Bridge to Success

 - Matched with a Indige-Peer Mentor & Pro Staff member for personalized mentoring

-- Start in a good way by becoming familiar with the campus community, class locations, and essential resources
+- Start in a good way by receiving guidance and familiarity with the campus and essential resources

-- Opportunity to connect with Indigenous students at culturally-based social activities
+- Opportunity to connect with Indigenous students at culturally-based activities

 Who should attend?
 Accordion Closed

 New first-year Alaska Native, First Nation, Native American, Native Hawaiian, and all people who identify as Indigenous students and who will be full-time NAU students for the fall 2021 term/semester.
 Program participation is on a first-come, first-confirmed basis.

 Program dates Accordion Closed

 The virtual program will be held over two-days on July 27-28, 2021 via NAU Zoom.

 The first 8-week NAU 100 class is a required course for accepted Indige-Bridge students.
 In the course, students will be able to participate in conversations with their fellow Indigenous peers about their transition to college.
 The aim of the course is to create a space for students to holistically reflect on their experiences as they enter a new stage in their life.
 The course focuses on supporting students holistically and on encouraging them to own their college experience, education, and learning.

 Cost & Technology Accordion Closed